 Pull up a chair and the waiter will bring you a snifter of brandy.
 Cigar?
 You’ve been recommended by a mutual friend as a possible member of the Esoteric Order of Gamers.
 Such a recommendation is not a thing to be taken lightly.
 The member concerned puts their very reputation at risk, and certainly, at the very least, their own membership.
 For joining the Order is a weighty privilege.
 It comes with it a certain code of conduct, a unique perspective on the world, and a dedication and exactitude with which few people are blessed.

 Firstly, you will have come to us because of a love of games.
-Not just any games of course; nothing so coarse as Monopoly or Scrabble, and, by George, we’ll not have those imposters here.
+Not just any games of course; nothing so coarse as Monopoly or Scrabble!
+We’ll not have those imposters here.
 No, you wish to be fully immersed in games of such beauty and ingenuity that by playing them, you are transported to worlds of boundless imagination and endless amusement.

 While the mechanics of a game are its vital heart, the theme is its soul and spirit.

 But beyond enjoyment of playing, you harbour a deep appreciation of the object itself.
 In a world of ephemeral, digitally-driven entertainment, you are one of the chosen few who still revel in the feeling of tearing the shrinkwrap off a new game; of breathing in the sweet smell of fresh ink; of the weight of quality gaming components as they sit heavily in the hand.